-Ramos-Zayas is also co-author of Latino Crossings: Mexicans, Puerto Ricans, and the Politics of Race and Citizenship (Routledge, 2003); co-editor of Dialogos Criticos in Latina/o Studies (NYU Press, in press); and co-editor of Whiteness in Latin America and the Caribbean (LACES, Latin American Studies Association, forthcoming).
+Ramos-Zayas is also co-author of Latino Crossings: Mexicans, Puerto Ricans, and the Politics of Race and Citizenship (Routledge, 2003); co-editor of Critical Dialogues in Latinx Studies (NYU Press, 2022); and co-editor of Whiteness in Latin America and the Caribbean (LACES, Latin American Studies Association, 2023).
 Ramos-Zayas has published journal articles in the fields of youth culture, race, citizenship and migration, the anthropology of emotion and affect, therapeutic cultures, and Latin American and Caribbean elites.
 Prior to joining Yale in 2017, Ramos-Zayas conducted post-doctoral work in Educational Evaluation Research at Harvard; taught at Rutgers University-New Brunswick; and occupied the Valentin Lizana y Parrague Endowed Chair at the City University of New York.